yannikmadeheim-del/pyFBS-nonlinear/docs/examples/frequency_based_substructuring.rst

     \mathbf{\hat{Y}}^\mathrm{B}=\left[\mathbf{I}-\mathbf{Y}^\mathrm{AB|A}\mathbf{B}^\mathrm{T}\left(\mathbf{B}\mathbf{Y}^\mathrm{AB|A}\mathbf{B}^\mathrm{T}\right)^{-1}\mathbf{B}\right]\mathbf{Y}^\mathrm{AB|A}

 .. tip::
-    By extending the decoupling interface from interface DoFs to the internal DoFs, the interface observability and controllability is improved, which is beneficial for the efficiency of the decoupling procedure [6]_ [7]_.
+    By extending the decoupling interface from :math:`n_2` interface DoFs to the :math:`n_1` internal DoFs, the interface observability and controllability is improved, which is beneficial for the efficiency of the decoupling procedure.

 Decoupling offers a broader amount of potentially matching DoFs with respect to coupling.
 However, while the interface measurements play the core role in the substructuring process, the internal DoFs, theoretically, do not bring anything new to the game.